Computing Approximate Equilibria in Weighted Congestion Games via Best-Responses: Introduction

-The next significant positive result of this kind was obtained for approximate equilibria in polynomial unweighted congestion games by Caragiannis et al.~\cite{Caragiannis2011}.
-They showed how to efficiently compute $d^{O(d)}$-approximate equilibria in such games.
-Subsequently, Caragiannis et al.~\cite{Caragiannis2015a} extended this result to the weighted case, achieving an approximation factor of $d^{2d + o(d)}$.
-To the best of our knowledge, this has remained state-of-the-art ever since.\footnote{As far as deterministic solutions are concerned.
-See below for a discussion of the recent randomized algorithm by Feldotto et al.~\cite{Feldotto2017}.} In the present paper, we reduce this factor to $d^{d + o(d)}$.
-The algorithm in \cite{Caragiannis2015a} first transforms the original game into a so-called \textit{approximating game} defined for the same players and states.
-Specifically, it runs on the so-called $\Psi$-game, which is an exact potential game where players' costs are within a factor of $d!$ from their costs in the original polynomial game.
-Then it finds and returns a state which is a $d^{d + o(d)}$-approximate equilibrium in the new $\Psi$-game.
-In the original game, the approximation factor of this state (which is the approximation guarantee of the algorithm) is worse by the mentioned factor of $d!$ and thus becomes $d^{2d + o(d)}$.
+The next significant positive result of this kind, and of great importance for our work, was obtained for approximate equilibria in polynomial unweighted congestion games by Caragiannis et al.~\cite{Caragiannis2011}.
+They designed a seminal deterministic algorithm that efficiently computes $d^{O(d)}$-approximate equilibria in such games.
+Subsequently, Caragiannis et al.~\cite{Caragiannis2015a} extended this algorithm to handle the weighted case, achieving an approximation factor of $d^{2d + o(d)}$.
+In the present paper, we reduce this factor to $d^{d + o(d)}$.
+The algorithm in \cite{Caragiannis2015a} first transforms the original game into an \emph{approximating game} (called $\Psi$-game) defined over the same players and states.
+Then it finds and returns a state which is a $d^{d + o(d)}$-approximate equilibrium of this new game.
+Caragiannis et al.~\cite{Caragiannis2015a} show that when translated back to the original game, the approximation guarantee can only deteriorate by a factor of $d!$, giving their $d^{2d + o(d)}$-approximation result.

+It is important to note here that the sequence of moves chosen by Algorithm~1 in~\cite{Caragiannis2015a} need not be a ``real'' best-response sequence when projected back into the original game.
+As a matter of fact, it may contain moves that increase the deviating player's individual cost.
+In an attempt to address this, Caragiannis et al.~\cite{Caragiannis2015a} themselves present also a modification of Algorithm~1.
+Their Algorithm~2~\cite[Section~5]{Caragiannis2015a} actually runs in the original game but unfortunately offers a significantly worse approximation guarantee of $d^{O(d^2)}$.